-Illusions are allowed in all disciplines
+Illusions are allowed in all disciplines but should not be overused.

 NOTE for Clarification:

 The penalty for executing more acrobatic moves than allowed is considered a content restriction and will be assessed a 10.0 point penalty per judge on the 100-point scale and a 1.0 point penalty per judge on the 10-point scale.